lifting-bits/sleigh/README.md

 ### Note on Ghidra source code

-The Ghidra source code is not actually included in this git repo, and by default, CMake will automatically pull a stable version for you.
+The Ghidra source code is not actually included in this git repo, and by default, CMake will automatically pull a stable version from the internet for you.

-Please see [`src/README.md`](./src/README.md) for more information on how to customize which Ghidra source code commit will be used/compiled.
+Please see [`src/README.md`](./src/README.md) for more information on how to customize which Ghidra source code commit will be used/compiled, including specifying your own local copy of the Ghidra source.

 ## Packaging